Jetfire: Transformers: Cybertron

 In order to recuperate after the stresses of the final battle against Unicron, Jetfire (Dreadrock in Japan, a new character there, not the same as the Jetfire from Superlink, but is still the Autobot's second-in-command) took some time out to vacation of the planet of Nebulos, where he inadvertently picked up the local accent (resembling Earthen Australian).
 His relaxation was brought to an end, however, when Primus's energon sun collapsed in on itself, forming a gigantic black hole that threatened the safety of Cybertron.

-Returning to the planet, Jetfire helped the Autobots there evacuate, relocating once more to Earth, where he suggested the Autobots revisit the idea of taking on Earthly vehicle alternate modes to hide themselves from the populace, adopting for himself a new cargo plane alternate mode.
+Returning to the planet, Jetfire helped the Autobots there evacuate, relocating once more to Earth, where he suggested the Autobots revisit the idea of taking on Earthly vehicle alternate modes to hide from the populace, adopting for himself a new cargo plane alternate mode.
 He went on to develop a rivalry with Decepticon Thundercracker over who was the superior flyer.
-Jetfire was Optimus Prime's second-in-command in this series, and was rather cocky.
-Jetfire participated in many of the battles on Earth, Cybertron and Giant Planet.
+Jetfire was Optimus Prime's second-in-command in this series and was rather cocky.
+Jetfire participated in many of the battles on Earth, Cybertron, and Giant Planet.

 In the episode "Warp", It is revealed that he has a fear of needles (trypanophobia).

 In the episode "Unfinished", when the Autobots attempted to use a gigantic rocket to move the Animatros back into its orbit, Galvatron attacked and damaged the rocket.
 The jungle planet threatened to crash into Cybertron.
 Scourge, the Autobots, the former Decepticons, and their allies from the various planets were able to combine their strength and move the rocket back into place.

 After the threat of the black hole was thwarted, he was appointed leader of Cybertron in Optimus Prime's absence.

 Jetfire wields two guns, and is able to generate twin whirlwinds from his shoulders.
 His Earth-type Cyber Key activates twin missiles in his back.
 Later, the Jetfire toy was repainted as a Decepticon named Sky Shadow.
 His bio says that Sky Shadow is actually an undercover Jetfire.